 How the type of compensation received influences your costs?

-- Fully-insured design is one where the insurance company assumes the risk for costs associated with claims made by your employees.
+- Fully-insured plan design is one where the insurance company assumes the risk for costs associated with claims made by your employees.
 The premiums you pay are based on utilization of the benefits of the plan and the cost of those benefits.

 Choosing a better model for compensating your brokers to improve costs

 Your insurance broker has no incentive to impact the rising costs in your medical benefits plan unless you tie their compensation to performance.
-Continuing to do things the traditional way, compensating your broker via commission on the premiums you pay, which increase 4% to 6% YoY, is not going to work for your bottom line long-term.
+Continuing to do things the traditional way, compensating your broker via commission on the premiums you pay, which increase 4% to 6% year over year, is not going to work for your bottom line long-term.
 This way of doing things within a fully-insured plan forces you to cut benefits and/or increase the cost share between you and your employees.

-If you choose the path of increasing your employee share of costs as a way to curb your rising costs, instead of attacking the issue of aligning your insurance broker’s compensation to a sustainable medical insurance benefit ROI, you will find it much more difficult to stay competitive in the marketplace, find the right employees, and effectively manage your benefits
+If you choose the path of increasing your employee share of costs as a way to curb your rising costs, instead of attacking the issue of aligning your insurance broker’s compensation to a sustainable medical insurance benefit ROI, you will find it much more difficult to stay competitive in the marketplace, find the right employees, and effectively manage your benefits.